AntoineGst/intercom-open-api/README.md

 It is currently based on v2.2 of Intercom's API.

-You can see the endpoints added so far [here](https://intercom-api.docs.stoplight.io/intercom-api-reference).
+You can see the endpoints added so far [here](https://intercom-api.docs.stoplight.io/intercom-api-reference) (Stoplight version) and [here](https://app.swaggerhub.com/apis-docs/FinanzaPro/Intercom/2.2) (Swagger UI version).